 A match was not found among the immediate family, including Jeffrey’s half-brother, Marcel.
 While some patients can be matched with a donor from a tissue bank, the family decided first to see if a sibling might be the answer.

 Happily, baby sister Jazmine, born in 2008, was a solid match.
-In 2009, Jeffrey underwent the bone marrow transplant procedure, which required him to be hospitalized at Miami Children’s Hospital for several months post procedure.
+In 2009, Jeffrey underwent the bone marrow transplant procedure, which required him to be hospitalized at Nicklaus Children's Hospital, formerly Miami Children's Hospital, for several months post procedure.
 Now it’s official!
 Jeffrey is cured of sickle cell disease and has rejoined his classmates.

-Jeffrey's family have nothing but wonderful things to say about the doctors and staff at Miami Children’s Bone Marrow Transplant Program.
+Jeffrey's family have nothing but wonderful things to say about the doctors and staff at Nicklaus Children's Bone Marrow Transplant Program.
 “We wanted to be in a children’s hospital where the entire staff understood the special needs of children.
 The staff was amazing and did such a great job of making sure we understood everything that was happening.
-We are so glad we chose Miami Children’s Hospital,” said Jeffrey, Sr.
+We are so glad we chose Nicklaus Children's Hospital, formerly Miami Children's Hospital,” said Jeffrey, Sr.